istio/tools/perf/stability/README.md

 ### Optional Tests

+These tests are not enabled by default, but can be added with the `TESTS` variable

+* istio-upgrader - disabled by default, as impacts the entire Istio install by redeploying Istio components.
 * allconfig - currently has some bugs
 * sds-certmanager - requires gcloud to configure GCP DNS, and a gcp DNS zone set as env variable DNS_ZONE